Detailed guide that covers everything you need to know about the AP German test

 How Early Should You Arrive To The Testing Center?

 You should plan to arrive at the testing center at least half an hour before the test is scheduled to begin.
 This will give you time to use the restroom, check-in, get to your seat, and get settled before the starting test time.
+Trust me, you don’t want to feel rushed.

 To give yourself some extra peace of mind, drive to the testing center the week before the test on the same day and time (if it’s not at your school).

 Take note if there’s any traffic, where the parking lot is, and how long it will take you to get to the testing area from your car.
 This way, you won’t be rushed or feel undue pressure right before you have to begin your exam.
+Don’t let a few minutes blow up years of hard work and college credits.

 How Long Does It Take To Complete The AP German Exam?

-So, including the scheduled 10-minute break, the entire test takes just over three hours.
+This means that including the scheduled 10-minute break, the entire test takes just over three hours.

-How Long Is Each Section Of The AP German Exam?
+How Long Is Each Section of The AP German Exam?

 Are There Any Breaks During The AP German Exam?

 There is a scheduled 10-minute break between Section I and Section II of the AP German exam.
-Some testing centers provide unscheduled breaks for various reasons, but this is unlikely.
+Some testing centers provide unscheduled breaks for various reasons, but this is very unlikely.

 You aren’t allowed to bring any food or drinks into the exam room, including bottled water.
-During the break, though, you can leave the room to get a drink or snack if there are provided machines in the testing place.
+During the break, you can leave the room to get a drink or snack if there are provided machines in the testing place.

 If these rules are broken, you could be dismissed from the test and your score canceled, without an opportunity to retest.